-Adventure Medical makes our Medical Kits, like this 2.0 Medical Kit, which are very highly rated by our customers on this site
+Adventure Medical makes our highly-rated Medical Kits, like this 2.0 Medical Kit, which is made for 2-day trips for 1 to 6 people

 Boating is one of the last opportunities for a truly self-sufficient experience in our always-connected world, and this includes the possibility of handling medical problems.
 While medical attention may only be a few hours away, it becomes the responsibility of someone onboard to administer appropriate first aid.
 Boaters who face an onboard medical emergency need the appropriate tools, not only because a medical or first aid kit could save a life (because it could), but also to avoid an expensive visit to a hospital in a remote location.
 A little preparation and planning could make all the difference.